Birch wood is one of the most valued woods for its clear appearance and ease of workability.

 Furniture Manufacturing

-Birch wood is widely used in furniture making because of its ease of workability and its clean, clear appearance.
+Solid birch wood is widely used in furniture making because of its ease of workability and its clean, clear appearance.
 It is especially popular in modern and minimalist furniture, where its neutral tone and ability to be stained to suit various decorative styles make it very versatile.

 Cutting Boards and Kitchen Utensils